richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

   or using waitlists with clear cancellation deadlines
 - **A fee is an alternative to free methods**:
-  There are other ways to increasing attendance that do not cost money e.g. a short supervisor approval note
+  There are other ways to increasing attendance that do not cost money e.g. a short supervisor approval note or asking people to write 100 words explaining why the course might be useful for them
 - **A fee reduces the amount of participants**, where we want as big as a reach as possible
 - **We are not allowed to have a course fee at all**: